collocations.org

 2. move smoothly

-The road swung sharply round.
+The road swung sharply around.

-across, around/round, away, back, down, off, up
+across, around, away, back, down, forward, off, round (esp.
+BrE), up

 Hearing a sarcastic note in his voice, she swung around to face him.

-VERB + SWING
+VERB + swing

 let sth